Thursday, March 27, 2025

 Unfortunately, now I have something else to think of.

-Symbols matter, and this for many will be the enduring symbol of the current administration.
-It didn't help that the guy on top who bent over backwards to whine like a baby about the Episcopal archbishop of our nation's capital, demanding her apology after having the gall to beseech him to act like a Christian, while he says nothing about someone whom he's promised a major role in his administration, Sieg Heiling while using the symbol of his office, and of all the presidents who came before him as a prop.
+Symbols matter, and this for many, including me, will be the enduring symbol of the current administration.
+It didn't help that the guy at the top, the one with ,with the funny hair and orange skin, bent over backwards to whine like a baby about the Episcopal archbishop of our nation's capital, demanding her apology after having the gall to beseech him to act like a Christian, said nothing about someone whom he's promised a major role in his administration, sieg heiling while using the symbol of his office, and of all the presidents who came before him as a prop.

 It seems that with this president, nothing is sacred or for that matter, profane, which couldn't be less of a surprise.